 - 1.5 time pay for overtime hours

-- The starting hourly wage for most first year positions is $8.08 per hour (approximately $1,400 per month) plus room and board
+- The starting hourly wage for most first year positions is $8.00 per hour plus room and board

 Housing & Meals

 The Housing provided with the room and board package is in dormitory-style accommodations.
 A few private rooms are available, with most rooms shared by 2 or 3 people.
-You must provide your own bedding, towels and personal necessities.
+You must provide your bedding, towels and personal necessities.

 There is a washer and dryer available free of charge for employees living on the Ranch.

 Location, Climate & Transportation

-Our 900-acre ranch is located in the heart of the Sawtooth National Recreation Area, 9 miles south of Stanley on Highway 75 between mile markers 180 and 181.
-The ranch is 50 miles north of Sun Valley, 130 miles east of Boise and 125 miles north of Twin Falls, Idaho.
+Our 870-acre ranch is located in the heart of the Sawtooth National Recreation Area, 9 miles south of Stanley on Highway 75 between mile markers 180 and 181.
+The Ranch is 50 miles north of Sun Valley, 130 miles east of Boise and 125 miles north of Twin Falls, Idaho.